Algorithm Vs Program

 Program

-A computer program is a collection of instructions that perform a specific task when executed by a computer.
-It follows the syntax of the programming language.
+A computer program is a collection of instructions written in a programming language that performs a specific task when executed by a computer.

 .